Skip to content

 • Illinois Report Card: Data on each public school and its performance on key state metrics.

 • ACCSS Data Sharing: Pooled district and ECC data to illustrate regional college readiness trends.
-An online data visualization tool is available for Alliance for College and Career Student Success members only (login required via ECC's Tableau tool).
+An online data visualization tool is available only for Alliance for College and Career Student Success members (login required via ECC's Tableau tool).

 The following charts illustrate college readiness rate trends for students from District 509 high schools who enroll at Elgin Community College.